 Over the weekend, I went poking around in my own archives to look for posts that might be helpful for other people embroiled in AcWriMo.
 What I found was a lot of writing advice that presupposed the existence of some sort of draft.
 Some posts were explicitly geared towards the editing phase: committing to extensive revision; reverse outlines; and remembering to edit.
-Many other posts concerned the sorts of things that I wouldn’t recommend attending to during the initial writing phase: making effective transitions; crafting strong paragraphs; creating clarity with clear subjects and strong verbs; working with problem sentences; letting go of passages we no longer need; reconciling our best laid plans with our actual drafts; and the perils of local cohesion.
+Many other posts concerned the sorts of things that I wouldn’t recommend attending to during the initial writing phase: making effective transitions; crafting strong paragraphs; creating clear sentences with topic subjects and action verbs; working with problem sentences; letting go of passages we no longer need; reconciling our best laid plans with our actual drafts; and the perils of local cohesion.

 I’m obviously not surprised that the bulk of my advice concerns working with drafts.
 I’m very hesitant to interfere with the beautiful mystery of getting words down on paper; I’ve got a healthy respect for the alchemy that allows us to turn thoughts into prose.
 Editing, on the other hand, is emphatically un-mysterious, requiring a hyper-rational attention to the principles of sound academic writing.
 So I began this blog with a recommendation to use writing to clarify thinking and then turned my attention to the more manageable process of revising our own work.
 The essentially ungovernable writing process has been left largely untouched.
 But in light of AcWriMo, I want to offer one piece of advice related to the early drafting process.